-Responsibility for investigating and addressing allegations of wrongdoing lies with the publicious and not the reporting person.
+Responsibility for investigating and addressing allegations of wrongdoing lies with the Public Appointments Service and not the reporting person.
 Reporting persons should not attempt to investigate wrongdoing themselves.

-The investigator's report will be sent to the Head of Compliance and Information facilitate a fair and comprehensive investigation, may prevent the Head of Compliance and Information Governance from passing on specific details of the investigation.
+The investigator's report will be sent to the Head of Compliance and Information Governance and he/she will determine what, if any, action should be taken.
+The Head of Compliance and Information Governance will keep the discloser informed of the progress of the investigation and the likely timescale.
+Sometimes the need for confidentiality, or to facilitate a fair and comprehensive investigation, may prevent the Head of Compliance and Information Governance from passing on specific details of the investigation.